THE ARCHETYPICAL SOVIET HOLIDAY

 For the laziest: chill-out time with the locals (aka beer and shashliks on the lakeshore).

-We will also have the opportunity to visit Stalin's favourite lakeside dacha and have tea served like a true Soviet apparatchik.
+We will also have the opportunity to visit Stalin's favourite lakeside dacha and feel like a true Soviet apparatchik on holiday.

-Highlights of the day will include brutalist Soviet resorts, pristine pebble beaches, delicious seafood, melancholic marinas and some truly fancy dachas.
+Highlights of the day will include: brutalist, modernist and Soviet resorts, Stalinist architectures, Soviet mosaics, Soviet bus stops, pristine pebble beaches, delicious seafood, melancholic marinas and some truly fancy dachas.

 Dinner and overnight in Sukhumi.